Mental Training - Focus for Soccer Players

 So far, we’ve reviewed how you can sharpen every tool in your body’s shed to optimize your proficiency as a soccer player.
 Whether it’s you’re heart, your stomach, your muscles, or your joints, they all need to be trained and cared for properly.
 However, the most important tool your body has to offer is the one that brings it all together: your mind.

 Just like with your muscles, you either use it or lose it.
 You need that brain of yours to tell everything else what to do and how to do it.
 Your skill, grace and coordination as a soccer player depend on it.
 It needs glycogen, oxygen, and nutrients but it also needs exercise, believe it or not!

-In addition to applying your mind when you’re at practice or in a match, there are many different ways you can train your brain otherwise:
+In addition to applying your mind when you’re at soccer practice or in a soccer match, there are many different ways you can train your brain: